Headaches - tension

 - Some people have both migraine headaches and tension-type headaches.

 The diagnosis of tension-type headache is based on symptoms, medical history, and a physical exam.
 The health care provider may recommend you keep a headache diary to track the occurrence and intensity of headache attacks.
 For chronic, severe, or unusual headaches, the provider may conduct a neurological exam or order imaging tests.

 - Type of pain (throbbing or steady pressure)

 - Associated symptoms, such as visual disturbances or nausea and vomiting.
 (These are seen most often with migraines.)

 - Behavior during a headache.
 Different behaviors may help distinguish between migraine and tension headaches.
 People with tension headaches tend to relieve pain by massaging the scalp, temples, or the nape of the neck.
-People with migraines are more likely to compress the forehead and temples or to apply cold to the area.
+People with migraines are more likely to press the forehead and temples or to apply a cold pack to the area.

 - Chronic or recent illness and their treatments

 - Current medications or recent withdrawal from any drugs, including over-the-counter or natural remedies

 - History of caffeine, alcohol, or drug abuse